nholo1332/FBLA-MAD-19/README.md

 #### CocoaPods
 Once you have the app downloaded, all the required CocoaPods should already be there.
 If they are not, you will need to install them.
 In Terminal, type `cd Downloads` (supposing the app is in your Download folder).
-Then type `cd FBLA-MAD-19`, and hit enter.
+Then type `cd FBLA-MAD-19`, and hit enter (make sure to have the download unzipped before running the commands in Terminal).
 Once in that folder, type `pod install` to install the CocoaPods.
 If you don't have CocoaPods CLI installed, install it by running `sudo gem install cocoapods`.

 ## Built with
 - Xcode 10